ricardojoserf/MemorySnitcher/README.md

 ## Motivation

-Last months, I have made public some tools which use "only" lower-level functions in the ntdll.dll library, also known as NTAPIs.
+Over the last few months, I have made public some tools that use "only" low-level functions in the ntdll.dll library, also known as NTAPIs.
 This DLL contains the lowest level functions in user-mode because it interacts directly with *ntoskrnl.exe*, which is already kernel-mode.

 Some of these projects have been [NativeDump](https://github.com/ricardojoserf/NativeDump) and [TrickDump](https://github.com/ricardojoserf/TrickDump) to dump the LSASS process; [NativeBypassCredGuard](https://github.com/ricardojoserf/NativeBypassCredGuard) to patch Credential Guard; [NativeTokenImpersonate](https://github.com/ricardojoserf/NativeTokenImpersonate) to impersonate tokens and [NativeNtdllRemap](https://github.com/ricardojoserf/NativeNtdllRemap) to remap ntdll.dll.

-It bothered me to have all the necessary functions in the Import Address Table (IAT) of the binary, because this could hint towards the true intentions of the compiled binary, so I implemented dynamic API resolution.
-However, using it, I could not avoid calling *GetModuleHandle* and *GetProcAddress* - and these are not ntdll.dll functions!
+It bothered me to have all the necessary functions in the Import Address Table (IAT) of the binary, because this could hint at the true intentions of the compiled binary, so I implemented dynamic API resolution.
+However, using it, I could not avoid calling *GetModuleHandle* and *GetProcAddress* - which are not part of ntdll.dll!

 <br>

 ## ntdll.dll and NtReadVirtualMemory for API resolution

-To use dynamic API resolution, I created functions mimicking *GetModuleHandle* and *GetProcAddress*. *GetModuleHandle* returns the address of a loaded DLL given the library name (*LoadLibrary* works too but I would only use it if the DLL is not already loaded in the process) and *GetProcAddress* returns the address of a function given the DLL address and the function name.
+To use dynamic API resolution, I created functions mimicking *GetModuleHandle* and *GetProcAddress*. *GetModuleHandle* returns the address of a loaded DLL given the library name (*LoadLibrary* works too, but I would only use it if the DLL is not already loaded in the process) and *GetProcAddress* returns the address of a function given the DLL address and the function name.

 By walking the PEB, it is possible to do this using only functions in ntdll.dll: